-The Fab Four's 1968 self-titled debut album featured not one, but two pie songs.
+The Fab Four's 1968 self-titled album featured not one, but two pie songs.
 The wilder and shorter of the pair gets us started here.
 It was reportedly an off-the-cuff studio experiment done by Paul McCartney while his bandmates were away recording other songs.
-The two-word lyrics sheet don't leave much room for deep meanings, but sometimes when you're really hungry there's not much more to say, right?
+The lyrics don't leave much room for deep meaning, but sometimes when you're really hungry there's not much more to say, right?

-OK, let's address some future Facebook comments in advance: No, Warrant isn't really what anybody would call classic rock, but judging from all the thoughtful comments on our stories about the sad passing of frontman Jani Lane earlier this year, we thought it would be nice to include him.
-Plus, step outside of any uptight genre rules for a second -- we're really gonna do a list of rock songs about pie and not include this one?
+OK, let's address some future Facebook comments in advance: No, Warrant isn't really what anybody would call classic rock, but judging from all the thoughtful comments on our stories about the sad passing of frontman Jani Lane, we thought it would be nice to include him.
+Plus, step outside of any uptight genre rules for a second: We're really gonna do a list of rock songs about pie and not include this one?

 What's a classic rock pie songs list without one of the more underrated bands in rock history, who Kiss bassist Gene Simmons recently singled out for praise in a radio interview.
-We're making an early new year's resolution to cover Humble Pie more often in 2012, and even though they don't have a song about pies, we'll get an early start with one of their most popular songs, 'Hot N' Nasty,' which half-describes how you'd want your dessert to be served.
+Even though they don't have a song about pies, we'll get an early start with one of their most popular songs, "Hot N' Nasty," which half-describes how you'd want your dessert to be served.

-Do you ever get the sense that McCartney could knock out a dozen of these impossibly catchy, pounding piano rockers a day if someone dared him to?
-Coming hot off the heels of having worked on the Beatles' 'Anthology' project, it seems Paul chose the title of this track (and the 1997 album of the same name) after recalling a joking story John Lennon told a reporter about how the Beatles -- with an "a" – got their name.
+Do you ever get the sense that Paul McCartney could knock out a dozen of these impossibly catchy, pounding piano rockers a day if someone dared him to?
+Coming hot off the heels of having worked on the Beatles' Anthology project, it seems Paul chose the title of this track (and the 1997 album of the same name) after recalling a joking story John Lennon told a reporter about how the Beatles – with an "a" – got their name.

-The epic title track from McClean's 1971 album lovingly and sorrowfully captures how the singer felt as a child when he learned of the plane crash that killed Ritchie Valens ('La Bamba'), Buddy Holly ('Peggy Sue') and the Big Bopper ('Chantilly Lace').
+The epic title track from McLean's 1971 album lovingly and sorrowfully captures how the singer felt as a child when he learned of the plane crash that killed Ritchie Valens ("La Bamba"), Buddy Holly ("Peggy Sue") and the Big Bopper ("Chantilly Lace").
 To put that in today's terms, imagine if we lost Justin Bieber, Selena Gomez, and Chris Brown all at once.
 Hey ... stop laughing!

 As you've no doubt noticed by now, very few of these "pie songs," with the probable exception of Dylan's, seem to be actually about pie.
 Obviously, we've sliced into a deep dish of sexual innuendo.
 Well, that all stops now, as noted "foodies" Led Zeppelin declare their unabashed love of this egg-heavy dish.
 After all, it's not like they're prone to hiding sexual lyrical content in songs about lemons, cars or candy, right?